A salmon jumped right out of the water in Sandy Lake!

 Click on image for larger version.

-Regardless, it is good news, and reflects the efforts of the Sackville River Association to re-establish salmon in the Sackville River system.
+It’s all good news, and reflects the efforts of the Sackville River Association to re-establish salmon in the Sackville River system.
 Those efforts have included placing digger logs on Peverill’s Brook.

 It also says something good about the habitat and water quality of Sandy Lake.